BABISH

 Add the scallions in the medium high-walled skillet.
 Add enough neutral oil to the skillet to just cover the vegetables.

-4 inch scallions, cut into 1 segments + more to garnish
+4 inch scallions, cut into one inch segments plus more to garnish

 ⅓ - ½ cup neutral oil